Environmental justice: Europe

 The European Union is trying to strive towards environmental justice by putting into effect declarations that state that all people have a right to a healthy environment.
 The Stockholm Declaration, the 1987 Brundtland Commission's Report – "Our Common Future", the Rio Declaration, and Article 37 of the Charter of Fundamental Rights of the European Union, all are ways that the Europeans have put acts in place to work toward environmental justice.
-Europe also funds action-oriented projects that work on furthering Environmental Justice throughout the world.
-For example, EJOLT (Environmental Justice Organisations, Liabilities and Trade) is a large multinational project supported through the FP7 Science in Society budget line from the European Commission.
-From March 2011 to March 2015, 23 civil society organizations and universities from 20 countries in Europe, Africa, Latin-America, and Asia are, and have promised to work together on advancing the cause of Environmental Justice.
-EJOLT is building up case studies, linking organisations worldwide, and making an interactive global map of Environmental Justice.
-A recent study of Environmental justice in Natura 2000 notes that an environmental just policy can empower residents with the capacity to initiate social change.
-In return, this social change modifies the form that empowerment will take.